 Nina lives in a tiny apartment with a controlling mother, which supresses her sexuality and the development of her personality.
 In her room there are stuffed animals, a music box which puts her to sleep, which suggest infantilism, she is completely dependent on her mother.
 This setting is similar to the one in Michael Haneke’s Piano Teacher, and the comparison between Nina and Erika is interesting since both of them are artists.
-While Erika has sadomasochistic tendencies, Nina has masochistic ones, she is prone to self-harm, but most likely in order to feel something, since her life is devoid of feeling and desire.
 Both of them are strongly inclined to exert control, Erika over others, and Nina over herself.
-Nina has hallucinations of self-harm, of peeling her skin off, and it seems that these hallucinations and actual self-harm are also a punishment she inflicts on herself, in behalf of the too strict super-ego.
 After the reception, during which Nina is presented as a new Swan Queen and a leading ballerina of the company, Thomas tells her to go home and touch herself.
-He wants her to embrace, her sexuality, and develop the sensuality needed for the role.
+He wants her to embrace her sexuality, and develop the sensuality needed for the role.
 When she starts doing it, she sees her mother sleeping next to her and the act is interrupted, which results in frustration.
 At one moment, she wants to barricade the door so she can engage in the act of pleasing herself, but she decides not to do it, which shows her complete dependence on her mother’s presence.

 Caravaggio, Bacchus 1595

 When Thomas chooses Lily for an alternate, Nina starts to experience paranoia and is fearful that Lily is trying to replace her.
 When lights go out, she sees Thomas having sex with Lily, and at this moment, she sees him as Rothbard.
 This is important, since this shows her perception of Thomas as similar to the evil magician who transforms Odette, i.e. herself.
 She hallucinates and identifies herself with Betty, unconsciously realizing that she will suffer the same fate as the former ballerina.
 In her delusions she believes that she is in the same position as Betty because she fears being replaced, but in reality, Betty’s destructive drive has taken over her as well.
-She sees black feathers penetrating her skin, as if some foreign substance is in her body and changes her from the inside, and this in fact does happen.
+She sees black feathers penetrating her skin, as if she is changed “from within”.
 Not a while ago she was fearful and innocent, and now, as she transforms through madness, she becomes fierce, confident and sensual.
 Madness is, in fact, a form of intoxication, and as Plato says, the Greeks owed everything they accomplished to madness, “a divine blessing”.
 For Nina, it is a blessing, for a moment.

 Caravaggio, Sick Bacchus –1593-1594